Yoric/ronin-time-bureaucrats/time-travel.md

 * The Pocket Continuum is really, really unstable.
 Very soon, it's going to implode.
 Let's hope that Time Traveler Tina and Time Traveler Tom can manage to find a way out and back into the Main Continuum!
 * Or perhaps this had been Time Traveler Tom and Time Traveler Tina's plan all along?
 Maybe they do have a plan to consolidate the Pocket Continuum and get it to replace the Main Continuum?
 Space·Time will tell...

 Note that _small enough_ Observable Contradictions will not immediately cause the creation of a Pocket Continuum.
+In fact, small enough Observable Contradictions may even be Bandaged in such a way that the Continuum will manage to heal.
+However, an accumulation of unbandaged small Observable Contradictions is just as bad as a large Observable Contradiction.
+More details on Observable Contradictions and Bandaging them will be discussed in chapter [Where, When and How: The Rules](/where-when-and-how-the-rules.md).

 ### Help thyself